ministryofjustice/opg-lpa/service-front/content/guidance/Process_About this tool.md

 * Do you want any conditions or restrictions on the way your attorneys make decisions?
 * Do you want to give any guidance to your attorneys about how to make decisions?
 * Who's the independent person – the certificate provider – who can sign your LPA to confirm that you understand it and no one is forcing you to make it?
 This person is a safeguard who can raise concerns when you make your LPA.
 * Are there any 'people to be told' about your LPA when it is about to be registered?
-These people are a safeguard who can raise concerns about your LPA before it can be used.
+These people are an optional safeguard who can raise concerns about your LPA before it can be used.

 ### Related help topics